react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/getting-started.md

 ---
-id: version-4.x-getting-started
+id: getting-started
 title: Getting started
 sidebar_label: Getting started
-original_id: getting-started
 ---

 React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution written entirely in JavaScript (so you can read and understand all of the source), on top of powerful native primitives.

-Before you commit to using React Navigation for your project, you might want to read the [anti-pitch](pitch.html) &mdash; it will help you to understand the tradeoffs that we have chosen along with the areas where we consider the library to be deficient currently.
+Before you commit to using React Navigation for your project, you might want to read the [anti-pitch](pitch.md) &mdash; it will help you to understand the tradeoffs that we have chosen along with the areas where we consider the library to be deficient currently.

 ## What to expect